You are listening to the Sean Hannity Radio Show Podcast.

 All right, we've got to take a break.

-We'll have more with Lindsey Graham as we continue the Sean Hannity show.
+We'll come back more with Lindsey Graham as we continue the Sean Hannity show.

 All right, as we continue with Senator Lindsey Graham of South Carolina, why did the full repeal fail when Republicans voted for that in 2015?

-You know, I think probably was the thank it.
+You know, I think probably was to think it.

 Here's what I think happened is that everybody was worried about what replaces Obamacare if you repeal it.